deptofdefense/iceberg/README.md

     --dry-run                           exit after checking configuration -h, --help                              help for serve -l, --log string                        path to the log output.
+Defaults to stdout. (default "-") --ocsp-http-timeout duration        the maximum amount of time before OCSP http requests timeout (default 30s) --ocsp-refresh-min duration         the minimum amount of time to wait before a refresh can occur (default 5m0s) --ocsp-refresh-ratio float          the amount of time to wait for renewal between OCSP production and next update (default 0.8)
-Defaults to stdout. (default "-") --public-location string            the public location of the server used for redirects --redirect string                   address that iceberg will listen to and redirect requests to the public location -r, --root string                       path to the document root served
+    --ocsp-renew-interval duration      interval to run OCSP renewal (default 5m0s) --ocsp-server                       enable OCSP checking on the server certificate --public-location string            the public location of the server used for redirects --redirect string                   address that iceberg will listen to and redirect requests to the public location -r, --root string                       path to the document root served